cloudfoundry-samples/ratelimit-service/README.md

 If you would like more information about Route Services in Cloud Foundry, please refer to [CF dev docs](http://docs.cloudfoundry.org/services/index.html#route-services).

-*NOTE: This is a example only and is not for production use, but enough with the disclaimers...*
+*NOTE: This is an example only and is not for production use, but enough with the disclaimers...*

 ## Prerequisites
 - A Cloud Foundry and Diego deployment